yaseenagag/todo-list/README.md

 - [ ] The artifact produced is properly licensed, preferably with the [MIT license](https://opensource.org/licenses/MIT).

 #### Stretch Goals/Nice to Have's:
+- [ ] I can log into my account.
+- [ ] Autocomplete in the input form.
 - [ ] I can create mulitple lists of to do's.
 - [ ] Write the app using ES6 and deploy using babel.